timbroderick/R-work/README.md

 # Rstats

+### What's here

+* R graphics - these are guides created with R markdown that go through how to create basic plots with R, create publication-ready plots with ggplot2 and some mapping.
+Includes markdown files, R scripts and all the data to create the examples.

-Learning how to do things with R stats.
-Currently going through the basic Swirl course while viewing "R programming A-Z" at Udemy.
+* R coursework - Files where I'm learning how to do things with R stats.Currently going through the basic Swirl course while viewing "R programming A-Z" at Udemy.
 FWIW, they seem to compliment each other quite well.

+* mapping - Experiments with mapping with R

+* resources - misc. tutorial resources

+* completed - completed and published graphics.
+I intend to do HTML guides for these as well - for now, they're annotated in the script.

 ### Installing R